The poset of bipartitions: Introduction

 Bipartitional relations on $\{1,2,\dots,n\}$ carry a natural poset structure, the partial order being defined by inclusion of relations.
 We denote the corresponding {\it poset of bipartitions} by $\Bip(\{1,2,\dots,n\})$.
 Figure~\ref{fig:bip2} shows the Hasse diagram of $\Bip(\{1,2\})$.
 The poset $\Bip(\{1,2,\dots,n\})$ contains the poset of ordered partitions of $\{1,2,\dots,n\}$ {\it and\/} its dual as subposets, and therefore can be considered as a common extension of the two.
 It turns out that the richness of the structure of the poset of bipartitions is comparable to that of the lattice of partitions.
-To begin with, $\Bip(\{1,2,\dots,n\})$ is a graded lattice of total rank $3n-2$ (see Theorem~\ref{thm:lattice} and Corollary~\ref{cor:rank}), although it is neither modular (cf.\ Example~\ref{ex:modular}) nor geometric.
-Furthermore, the M\"obius function of each interval is $0$, $1$, or $-1$ (see Corollaries~\ref{C_MobBip} and \ref{C_Mobprod}, and Theorem~\ref{T_irreg}).
+To begin with, $\Bip(\{1,2,\dots,n\})$ is a graded lattice of total rank $3n-2$ (see Theorem~\ref{thm:lattice} and Corollary~\ref{cor:rank}), although it is neither modular (cf.\ Example~\ref{ex:modular}) nor geometric, in fact not even Cohen--Macaulay (cf.\ Corollary~\ref{cor:nshell}).
+Furthermore, the M\"obius function of each interval is $0$, $1$, or $-1$ (see Definition~\ref{def:regular}, Corollaries~\ref{C_MobBip} and \ref{C_Mobprod}, and Theorem~\ref{T_irreg} for the precise statement of which intervals take which M\"obius function values).
 We show this by proving the stronger result that the order complex of $\Bip(\{1,2,\dots,n\})$ is homotopy equivalent to a sphere (see Theorem~\ref{T_fullc}), and each proper interval is either the direct product of Boolean lattices and smaller lattices of bipartitions, or has a contractible order complex (see Proposition~\ref{P_regprod} and Theorem~\ref{T_irreg}).
 The proofs of these facts form the most difficult part of our paper.
-They are essentially based on an adaptation of the Gray code of permutations due to Johnson \cite{JohnAZ} and Trotter \cite{Trotter} and on work of Babson and Hersh \cite{Babson-Hersh} constructing a discrete Morse function in the sense of Forman \cite{Forman-advmath,Forman-trans-ams,Forman-slc} for the order complex of a graded poset.
+They are essentially based on an adaptation of the Gray code of permutations due to Johnson \cite{JohnAZ} and Trotter \cite{Trotter} and on work of Babson and Hersh \cite{Babson-Hersh} (in the extended form by Hersh and Welker \cite{Hersh-Welker}) constructing a discrete Morse function in the sense of Forman \cite{Forman-advmath,Forman-trans-ams,Forman-slc} for the order complex of a graded poset.
 The former is needed to decompose $\Bip(\{1,2,\dots,n\})$ into a union of distributive lattices in a shelling-like manner.
-This decomposition is then refined using the well-known $EL$-shelling of distributive lattices in order to obtain an enumeration of the maximal chains of $\Bip(\{1,2,\dots,n\})$ to which the proofs of the results of Babson and Hersh apply.
+This decomposition is then refined using the well-known $EL$-shelling of distributive lattices in order to obtain an enumeration of the maximal chains of $\Bip(\{1,2,\dots,n\})$ to which the results of Babson, Hersh, and Welker apply.
+(As Example~\ref{e_nonplo} shows, our enumeration of the maximal chains of $\Bip(\{1,2,\dots,n\})$ is not a poset lexicographic order in the sense of \cite{Babson-Hersh}, so that we do indeed need the extended form observed in \cite{Hersh-Welker}.)
+We remark that our ``two-phase" decomposition is similar in spirit as constructions by Hanlon, Hersh and Shareshian \cite{HaHSAA} and by Hersh and Welker \cite{Hersh-Welker}.
+It would be interesting to see whether there is a uniform framework for this type of shelling-like decompositions.
+However, we have not been able to find such a generalization.